How To Bowl A Strike With A Straight Ball: Your Step-By-Step Guide

 1. Stand Correctly

 It is very important to stand correctly when bowling.
-This means that you should place your feet shoulder-width apart and that you should have your toes pointing towards the middle of the lane.
+This means that you should place your feet shoulder-width apart and you should have your toes pointing toward the middle of the lane.

 You should also ensure that you are balanced and that your weight is evenly distributed throughout your body – this will help you to balance